256sha9gag/frontend-bootcamp-project-11/README.md

 ## Description:
   The service for aggregating RSS feeds that makes it easy to read a variety of sources, such as blogs.
 It allows you to add an unlimited number of RSS feeds, updates them and adds new entries to the total stream.

+## Usage
+  To use the app, follow this [link](https://rss-reader-frontend.vercel.app/) or copy and paste into your browser url: https://rss-reader-frontend.vercel.app/

 ## Installation:

   ### Requirements: